josemotta/IoT.Starter.Pi.Thing/README.md

 Modeling and development follows API First strategy, in order to define the services provided by the `Thing`.

-- The API taken as a sample for this `Thing` can be found [here](https://app.swaggerhub.com/apis/motta/home/1.0.1).
+- The API, taken as a sample for this `Thing`, can be found [here](https://app.swaggerhub.com/apis/motta/home/1.0.1).
 - Depending on the `Thing` you need, adjustments should be done at current API, aiming your goals.
 - The API modeling should decompose the intelligence of the `Thing` concerning security, control and data access.
 - Programming and Development (P&D) will be accomplished at speedy x64 micros with Windows 10 and Visual Studio 2017 exploring .NET Core 2.0 and ASP.NET Core 2.0 platforms.